DD41105/telerik-academy/README.md

-# TelerikAcademyCourses
+# telerik-academy
-My homeworks for the Telerik Academy.
+Homeworks and other stuff for the Telerik Academy.